BrickFPV/Ai-Desk-Robot-Tars-With-Pan-Tilt-Camera/README.md

 # Tars AI Desk Robot
 I wanted to create a sarcastic desk robot inspired from interstellar and also inspired from [Gptars on Youtube](https://www.youtube.com/@gptars) that you can ask things, chat with it, ask what is going on with the enviroment via camera that he can look around with 2 servos.
 And here it is.
 I didn't made a 3d printed case for it, I used lego technic to make a chasis.
-Now, here is step by step guide on how to make this robot:
+Total cost is about 80 dolars Now, here is step by step guide on how to make this robot:

 ## Features